PoisotLab/NCBITaxonomy.jl/docs/src/portal.md

 filter(r -> r.portal != r.name, cleanup)
 ```

 Note that these results should *always* be manually curated.
-For example, one of
+For example, two
-the rodents species got assigned to something which is obviously the wrong
-group:
+species have been assigned to groups that are *obiously* wrong:

 ```@example portal
-filter(r -> isequal("Gentianales")(r.order), cleanup)
+filter(r -> r.order ∈ ["Gentianales","Hemiptera"], cleanup)
 ```

 How can we fix this?

+## Advanced validation